-LED COLOR STATUS DESCRIPTION
+LED COLOR STATUS DESCRIPTION Signal Green On The cellular signal strength is excellent.
+000 Amber On The cellular signal strength is fair.
+Red On The cellular signal strength is weak.
+Blinking There is no cellular signal, or signal strength is below the weak level.
 Status Green On The Zyxel Device is connected to the Internet.
 Blinking The Zyxel Device is trying to connect to the Internet.
 Amber On The WiFi is on.
 Red On There is a system failure.
 Blinking The Zyxel Device is booting.
 Green / Amber / Red Looping Firmware upgrade is in progress.

-Table 4 NR7302 / NR7303 LED Behavior
+Table 5 NR7302 / NR7303 LED Behavior